History of Pernambuco: Between Vargas (1954) and Military Dictatorship (1964)

 In the decade after the Vargas era, only President Juscelino Kubitschek served a complete term in office.
 All national politics remained dominated by the pro-Vargas and anti-Vargas factions.
 Pernambuco (along with Bahia) in the middle of the twentieth century was one of the two leading states in the Brazilian Northeast.
 In that period, income averaged $140 per year, per capita, consumption of electricity was about one fifth the Brazilian national average, infant mortality rates ran from 250 to 500 per 1000 live births, about three quarters of the adult population was illiterate, and fewer that 3 percent of students finished primary school.
 Moreover, while the sugar industry in Pernambuco was recovering from the lows of the early twentieth century, the standard of living for the poorest sugar workers was declining.

 In this environment the workers began to organize and the Ligas Camponesas (peasant leagues) emerged.
 An attorney and member of the Brazilian Socialist Party (PSB), Francisco Julião, championed the peasants' cause and the publicity surrounding the ensuing court and political struggle caused the peasant league to grow to an estimated 40,000 members in Pernambuco.

 Following so closely after the Cuban revolution, the peasant leagues gave rise to an American CIA effort to clandestinely support moderate peasant organizations.
 One of the most noteworthy of these moderate organizations was the Pernambuco Rural Orientation Service (SORPE) organized by two priests, Paulo Crespo and Antonio de Melo.
 An outgrowth of SORPE's effort were several unions.
 In 1963, 200,000 sugar workers in Pernambuco went on strike and won an 80% wage increase.

-Beginning during the Kubitchek presidency another important agent for the development of Pernambuco was the Superentendência do Desenvolvimento do Nordeste (SUDENE).
+Beginning during the Kubitschek presidency another important agent for the development of Pernambuco was the Superentendência do Desenvolvimento do Nordeste (SUDENE).
 Under its director, noted economist Celso Furtado, SUDENE set forth a three-year plan for economic development.
 Although the military coup of 1964 would interrupt this plan, SUDENE, and the peasant leagues, were significant elements in developing a political voice for the poor of Pernambuco.